Limited Liability Corporation FAQ

 How do I go about forming an LLC?

 In most states, you will be able to form an LLC by following four (or fewer) simple steps.

-First, you will need to find a business name that is available (not taken by another company) and that conforms to your state's rules regarding names for LLCs.
-If you fear that the name you have chosen for you LLC will be taken before you have had the time to get everything in order to file your paperwork (perhaps you had a falling out with a previous business partner), many states will allow you to reserve a business name for a short period of time in exchange for a fee.
-In addition, many state governments will tell you whether or not the name you have chosen for you LLC is a valid name under the state's laws
+- Business Name: Locate a business name that is available (not taken by another company) and that conforms to your state's rules regarding names for LLCs.
+Many state governments will tell you whether or not the name you have chosen for your LLC is a valid name under the state's laws

-Second, and possibly most importantly, you will need to file your paperwork, normally called the "Articles of Organization," and pay the fee associated with the filing.
+- Articles of Organization: File your paperwork, normally called the "Articles of Organization," and pay the fee associated with the filing.
 These documents often go by different names, such as "Certificate of Formation" or "Certificate of Organization" depending upon the nomenclature that your state uses.
-Do not be afraid of these documents as most states provide easy to use, "fill-in-the-blank" form documents that require minimal writing and some checked boxes.
 The filing fees can range from between $100 to $800.